robwco/workshop-marketing/index.md

 ### Don't believe internet trolls, freelancing doesn't have to be feast or famine.
 You *don't* have to rely solely on referrals.

-It's time to do something about your unprofitability.
-Your business should have access to all of the best clients and opportunities for growth.
+It's time to do something about your leaky sales funnel.
+Your should have access to the best clients and opportunities to grow your business.

-Likewise, great clients should have access to your services and expertise – regardless of whether you remembered to check a job board.
+Likewise, great clients should have access to your expertise – regardless of whether you have time to reply to their job post.

 But how?
 You know you can't be everywhere at once.
 You can't even imagine finding all of these opportunities yourself, how are you going to also make time to contact them?